 - Local 26 watchmen are expected to be available to work a minimum of five days in a seven-day work week beginning at 8:00 A.M.
 Saturday to 8:00 A.M.
 Saturday unless prior arrangements have been made with the Joint LRC. - 2.
-Employers shall follow the Dispatch Rules and not pull jobs from the answering service prior to the required time limit. - a) Jobs starting after 4:00 P.M. cannot be pulled prior to 3:00 P.M. - b) Jobs starting before 4:00 P.M. cannot be pulled prior to two hours. - 3.
-Watchmen are to be dispatched on the basis of hours (monthly) with low man in hours to be dispatched first.
-The low man priority sequence shall be carried over to the first of the next month.
+Employers shall follow the Dispatch Rules and not pull jobs from the answering service prior to the required time limit. - a) Jobs shall not be canceled prior to one hour before the start time. - Jobs starting before 4:00 P.M. cannot be pulled prior to two hours. - 3.
+Watchmen are to be dispatched on the basis of hours (weekly) with low man in hours to be dispatched first.
+The low man priority sequence shall be carried over to the first of the next week.
 Hall watchmen will be dispatched first, then steady watchmen will be dispatched next. - 4.
 Watchmen will be required to accept the job they are dispatched to.
-Picking and choosing jobs is prohibited unless a watchman has an exception approved by the Joint LRC. - 5.
-Watchmen shall be dispatched to jobs as they are placed with the answering service. - 6.
+Picking and choosing jobs is prohibited unless a watchman has an exception approved by the Joint LRC. - Watchmen shall be dispatched to jobs as they are placed with the answering service. - 6.
 The answering service will assign a number to each job as it is placed and given to the sergeant for the company records.
 When it is filled, that same number will be given to the watchman receiving the job.
-Watchmen shall keep a record of this job, date, and number. - 7.
-Watchmen may make themselves available for weekend work by name and social security and/or registration number.
+Watchmen shall keep a record of this job, date, and number. - Watchmen may make themselves available for weekend work by name or registration number.
+However, once they have

-However, once they have been dispatched, jobs shall not be switched or traded.
-Should no registered watchmen be available to work a weekend shift then, and only then, shall the probationary watchmen be offered the shift.

-- Neither sergeants, watchmen, nor dispatchers have the authority to deviate from the Dispatch Rules and Procedures as written or instructed by the Joint LRC. - 9.
-The Employers and/or sergeants acting on behalf of the Employers shall have a 2:00 P.M. daily deadline to place orders for the next 24-hour period for any jobs commencing at 4:00 P.M. or later. - a) Orders will not be accepted by the answering service more than 24 hours in advance. - b) Late orders may be placed after the 2:00 P.M. deadline.
-Late orders shall be defined as circumstances beyond the Employers' control arising after the 2:00 P.M. deadline, and shall be dispatched last. - 10.
+- been dispatched, jobs shall not be switched or traded.
+Should no registered watchmen be available to work a weekend shift then, and only then, shall the probationary watchmen be offered the shift - Neither sergeants, watchmen, nor dispatchers have the authority to deviate from the Dispatch Rules and Procedures as written or instructed by the Joint LRC. - The Employers and/or sergeants acting on behalf of the Employers shall have a 10:30 A.M. daily deadline to place orders for the next 24-hour period for any jobs commencing at 4:30 P.M. or later. - a) Orders will not be accepted by the answering service more than 24 hours in advance (4:30 P.M. to 4:00 P.M. the next day). - b) Late orders may be placed after the 10:30 A.M. deadline.
+Late orders shall be defined as circumstances beyond the Employers' control arising after the 10:30 A.M. deadline, and shall be dispatched last. - 10.
 Registered watchmen shall check in with the answering service on a daily basis between the hours of 6:00 A.M. and 11:00 A.M., with total payroll hours to date of check-in. - 11.
-The answering service will complete the physical dispatch between 10:00 A.M. and 11:00 A.M.
-The answering service will advise the Employers of any shortages that have occurred, at which time the Employers will be required to obtain additional people from sources other than the registered workforce if additional watchmen are required. - Watchmen either personally or through their supervisory sergeant must be allowed to accept job assignments between 6:00 A.M. and 11:00 A.M. for the following dispatch period.
+The answering service will complete the physical dispatch between 11:00 A.M. and 12:30 P.M.
+The answering service will advise the Employers of any shortages that have occurred, at which time the Employers will be required to obtain additional people from sources other than the registered workforce if additional watchmen are required.